iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Support Function.md

 > \end{aligned}
 > $$

-**Remarks**

-In some literatures, $\sigma_C$ is used for denoting the support unction for a set $C$.
-When the set $C$ is not closed, the $\sup$ operator is closing it automatically over a set of affine functions (could  be infinite), therefore the epigraph of the function is closed for all $C\neq \emptyset$.
+**Observations**

+Choose a vector from $C$, given a vector $x$, the $x$ finds the best vector $y$ whose that is pointing to the same direction as $x$ as close as possible, and also as long as possible.
 The function is also convex because it's the supremum over all affine function of the form $\langle c, x\rangle$ where $c\in C$, and using the fact that the pointwise supremum/maximum over a list of convex function is still going to be convex.
 (See [Convexity Preserving Operations for Functions](../CVX%20Geometry/Convexity%20Preserving%20Operations%20for%20Functions.md) for more information).
+This function has domain $\mathbb R^n$ as long as $C \neq \emptyset$, because it's the supremum of infinitely many affine functions.

+**Remarks**

+In some literature, $\sigma_C$ is used for denoting the support unction for a set $C$.
+When the set $C$ is not closed, the $\sup$ operator is closing it automatically by supping over a set of affine functions (usually infinite many of those), therefore the epigraph of the function is closed for all $C\neq \emptyset$.

 When dealing with the support function for analysis purposes, keep in mind these good properties for all subsets $C$ of the Euclidean space:

 * It's convex. proper when $C$ is non-empty, and lower semi-continuous.
 * $\delta_{C}^\star \equiv \delta^\star_{\text{cl}(C)}\equiv \delta^\star_{\text{cvxh}(C)}$
 * $\delta^\star_{A + B} \equiv \delta^\star_{A} + \delta^\star_{B}$